Home page

 Dancing for Egypt

 The troupe spent two weeks at a festival in France last summer, performing nearly daily during the trip.
-This summer, the troupe will spend ten days in Greece.
+This summer, the troupe will spend 10 days in Greece.
 “We have two or three new dances we’re preparing for Greece,” said Hana Abdelsalam, biology and theater sophomore.

 “The audience here definitely had more people and they were super engaged and fun to perform for.”

 At Tahrir, the troupe got to show off Egypt’s rich culture right at home.
-“It’s my first time performing in Tahrir, and this event was so well-organized,” said El Khatib, who was excited to perform an exclusive, new version of his tanoura routine at the CultureFest.
+“It’s my first time performing in Tahrir, and this event was so well organized,” said El Khatib, who was excited to perform an exclusive, new version of his tanoura routine at the CultureFest.

 Despite the challenges, the team found a supportive and enthusiastic audience in the heart of Cairo.
-“The audience here definitely had more people and they were super engaged and fun to perform for,” Abdelsalam said.
-With big smiles on their faces, the student performers just seemed happy to dance for a country they love.
+“The audience here definitely had more people.
+They were super engaged and fun to perform for,” Abdelsalam said.

 Collage of dancer in a sailor costume doing a funny walk across the stage; couples dance of a man in a tarbouche on his nears before a woman shimmying in traditional costume; a dancer smiles mid spin